Family Adventure Travel in Western Canada

 Traveling in winter: Continue to Whistler, one of the finest ski resorts in the world.

-Western Canada Trip Tips & FAQ's
+Canada Travel Tips & FAQ's

-What are accommodations like in Western Canada?
+What are travel accommodations like in Canada?

 Excellent.
 All major hotel chains are to be found, and accommodations range across all price levels.

-Is Western Canada expensive?
+Is Canada expensive?

 During high season (summer) accommodation and services are expensive, but bear in mind that the Canadian dollar is often quite weak compared with other major currencies, meaning that Canada can offer some excellent value to those coming from the USA, UK and Europe for example.
 Winter is high season at ski resorts such as Whistler.